Schedule of Classes

 BEHS 364 Alcohol in U.S. Society (3)

 An interdisciplinary examination of the use and abuse of the drug alcohol from the perspectives of psychology, physiology, sociology, medicine, counseling, law, and public health.
-The aim is to examine current research and trends in the treatment of alcohol abuse and dependence (including prevention, assessment, and intervention) and to explore the history, etiology, effects, and current treatment practices.
+The aim is to examine current research and trends in the treatment of alcohol abuse and dependence (including prevention, assessment, and intervention) and to explore the history, etiology, and effects of alcohol abuse and current treatment practices.
 The effects of alcohol throughout the lifespan are explored in relation to gender, families, race, age, the workplace, and public safety.

 Top of Page